rust-minidump/rust-minidump/minidump-stackwalk/README.md

 output will be the 'primary' output and default to stdout, which can be configured with --output-file as normal.

+### `--features <features>`
+Specify at a high-level how much analysis to perform.

+This flag provides a way to more blindly opt into Extra Analysis without having to know about the specific features of minidump-stackwalk.
+This is equivalent to ProcessorOptions in minidump-processor.
+The current supported values are:

+* stable-basic (default): give me solid detailed analysis that most people would want.
+* stable-all: turn on extra detailed analysis.
+* (currently identical to stable-basic, but may grow in the future)
+* unstable-all: turn on the weird and experimental stuff.
+* `--recover-function-args`

+minidump-stackwalk wants to be a reliable and stable tool, but we also want to be able to introduce new features which may be experimental or expensive.
+To balance these two concerns, new features will usually be disabled by default and given a specific flag, but still more easily 'discovered' by anyone who uses this flag.

+Anyone using minidump-stackwalk who is *really* worried about the output being stable should probably not use this flag in production, but its use is recommended for casual human usage or for checking "what's new".

+Features under unstable-all may be deprecated and become noops.
+Features which require additional input (such as `--raw-json`) cannot be affected by this, and must still be manually 'discovered'.

+\[default: stable-basic]  [possible values: stable-basic, stable-all, unstable-all]
 ### `--output-file <output-file>`
 Where to write the output to (if unspecified, stdout is used)